Legal Bill Review vs. E-Billing Software

 What it catches Rule-based violations: rate overages, UTBMS code mismatches, explicitly duplicate entries Judgment-based errors: block billing, hours inflation, staffing mismatches, narrative inconsistencies, soft duplicates

-Implementation Significant setup: LEDES configuration, rate tables, outside counsel guideline coding, staff training Minimal: invoices submitted in existing format; designed to operate alongside current e-billing systems
+Implementation Significant setup: LEDES configuration, rate tables, outside counsel guideline coding, staff training Minimal: invoices submitted in existing format; designed to operate alongside current e-billing systems or standalone service

 Firm-facing resolution Client's in-house team handles firm disputes, using platform data as reference Attorney review teams manage firm communication and appeals directly on behalf of the client

-The fundamental difference between the two approaches is what each were designed to accomplish.
+The fundamental difference between the two approaches is what each was designed to accomplish.
 While e-billing software was designed to process invoices efficiently and surface spend data at scale, attorney-led legal bill review was designed to determine whether the work billed was appropriate, the charges were reasonable, and the guidelines were followed.

 Close-up of a person holding a magnifying glass and a pen, writing on a document on a desk.